About tax settings

 - Don't use the

-- Include only value-added tax (VAT) or Goods and Services tax by adding it to the
+- Include only value-added tax (VAT) or Goods and Services Tax (GST) by adding it to the

 Determine where you have nexus (US only)

-Consult your tax advisor to understand where you have nexus.
+Consult your tax adviser to understand where you have nexus.

 Understand how states charge taxes (US only)